yilmazgokhan/Kotlin-MVVM-Base-Architecture/README.md

 ## Project Structure

 - base: Base class for View and ViewModel instances.
+- data: It contains all the data accessing and manipulating components.
 - di: The directory will contain the classes responsible for dependency injection.
+- domain: The directory contains all rules.
 - ui: View classes along with their corresponding ViewModel in presentation.
 - util: Utility classes.